Do you want to start a Food Truck business plan?

 Teenagers and young adults love walking around and having fun when free and Eat Out will provide them a great way to stay refreshed and sate their hunger.

-Tourists very rarely decide to go to big hotels and restaurants while on vacation.
+Tourists usually do not go to big hotels and restaurants while on vacation.
 For such people, food trucks are a primary source of nutrition throughout the day.
-Therefore, Eat Out trucks will target locations with an influx of tourists.
+Therefore, Eat Out trucks will locations that see an influx of tourists.

 |Potential Customers||Growth||Year 1||Year 2||Year 3||Year 4||Year 5||CAGR|